Version 5.5

 Dr. Tanner divided the time of development into five stages:

-2. Stage 2 begins from the first external signs of puberty until your growth spurt.
+- Stage 2 begins with the first external signs of puberty and lasts until your growth spurt.

-4. Stage 4 starts when the rapid growth slows down and ends when you stop growing in height.
+- Stage 4 begins when rapid growth slows down and ends when growth in height stops.

-5. Stage 5 is full physical maturity.
-There are still changes occurring but growth in height has stopped and your body has reached its adult shape.
+- Stage 5 is full physical maturity.
+There are still changes occurring, but growth in height has stopped, and your body has reached its adult shape.

-Details of each stage can be found below.
+Details of each stage are provided below.
 The calculator uses the physical characteristics you report to make the same assessment a doctor would make in determining how far you have developed.
-Thus, a “2.1” would mean that you just started showing signs of entering adolescence, a “3.5” would mean you are right in the middle of your growth spurt, while a “4.8” would mean that you are just about done physically developing.
+Thus, a “2.1” would mean that you have just started showing signs of entering adolescence, a “3.5” would mean you are right in the middle of your growth spurt, while a “4.8” would mean that you are almost done physically developing.
 The scale on the calculator goes from 1.0 to 5.5.
-It goes above 5.0 to represent the additional development that takes place even after growth in height stops.
+It exceeds 5.0 to represent the additional development that occurs even after growth in height stops.

 Are you curious as to what each stage of development brings?
-The following pages give a description of the changes which happen in each Tanner stage.
+The following pages describe the changes that happen in each Tanner stage.

 References